Understand a bit about

 Common Causes

-Depression often has various roots, including genetics, brain chemistry, and life experiences.
+Depression often has various roots, including genetics and life experiences.
 Major life changes, chronic stress, or a family history of depression can contribute.
 Understanding what's causing the darkness can guide you toward effective strategies for lifting it.

 Common types of depression